Sky-And-Ground/EncodingStuff/README.md

 # EncodingStuff
-##### header only library for encoding converting on windows platform, like unicode to utf8.
+##### a library for unicode, ascii, utf8 conversions, only for windows platform.
 This library provides an extra C version.